Introduction

 cacache

 is a high-performance, concurrent, content-addressable disk cache, optimized for async APIs.
+It provides traditional buffered caching for memory-efficient handling of responses.

 Getting Started